mraleson/piku/README.md

 ### Installation
 Piku can be installed on Windows, macOS, or Linux.
 This documentation is a work in progress, is you find issues please feel free to update them and make a pull request.
-To install Piku please ensure that you have at least **Python 3.8** or and **pip3** installed, then run.
+To install Piku please ensure that you have at least **Python 3.8** and **pipx** or **pip3** installed, then run.
+Installing via **pipx** is preferred when there are dependency conflicts with other tools on your system.

 ```
-pip install --user piku
+pipx install piku
 ```

 Or alternatively: